-- the purchase of new electric tricycles, - increasing the collection infrastructure to include another 150 apartament builings - placement of specially designed collection boxes, - creating and distributing information materials to residents about the necessity of recycling waste.
+- the purchase of new electric tricycles, - ☐ increasing the collection infrastructure to include another information materials to 150 apartament buildings - placement of specially designed collection boxes, - creating and distributing residents about the necessity of recycling waste.

 Also, in order to motivate new owners' associations in the program to get involved in recycling as much paper as possible, they are invited to compete in a contest with 10,000 lei worth of prizes.
 The money was invested to maintain and / or renovate the building entrances.
 Top 8 associations that collect the largest quantity of paper, during the 3 months, were designated as winners.